 - Use a spatula to transfer them from your work surface to the cookie sheet (this helps to keep your shapes from cracking).

 - Don’t over bake!
 If you press into them and they feel firm around the edges, they’re ready!

 My kids love to help me cut out the dough but they hate waiting for them to bake and cool so we can start decorating!
 Sometimes, I freeze the cookies plain and we decorate them when we’re ready to eat one or two (or six!)

 During holidays, it’s more of a project (a fun one!)
 We put all of the cookies at the table along with frosting of different colors, sprinkles, candy and whatever else we feel like adorning them with.

-- Bake at 375° for 6-8 minutes.
+Bake at 375° for 6-8 minutes.
 Edges should be firm but not browned.
 Remove from cookie sheet and transfer to cooling racks.
+Top with "safe" frosting.